Note: My general statement of faith can be found here.

 8. The Church began on the day of Pentecost – Old Testament believers were not part of the Church until the Church was inaugurated.
 Believers under the OC were simply members of the elect people of God.
 Believers were baptized into the body of Christ (1 Cor 12:12-13,27) and indwelt by the Holy Spirit at Pentecost.
 OT believers were not indwelt by the Holy Spirit in general.
 Those who were, it was only for temporary empowerment to do God’s will as He called them.
 The Church was prophesied in the OT and was always in view as the culmination of God’s redemptive plan.
 The Church was always in view as Israel’s fulfillment and continuation as a spiritual nation.

-9. There’s a unity between the Abrahamic Covenant and the Davidic Covenant – Although two different covenants, they are one.
-The Abrahamic Covenant (Ge 12:2-3; 17:1-10) had true Israel in view, which is the Church in Christ.
-The Davidic Covenant (2 Sa 7:12-17) had the the throne of Christ in view, from where He reigns over His kingdom, which is His Church.
+9. There’s a unity between the Abrahamic Covenant and the Davidic Covenant – The Abrahamic Covenant (Ge 12:2-3; 17:1-10) had the spiritual Israel in view, which is the Church in Christ.
+The Davidic Covenant (2 Sa 7:12-17; Acts 2:14-36) had the the throne of Christ in view, from where He reigns over His kingdom, which is His Church.